PEST CONTROL CHEMICALS 800-877-7290

 Glenn,

 Thank you for the kind feedback.
 We are always happy to hear when our information helps someone.
-I probably hear from 5-10 people every year who relate similar stories.
-In virtually all cases, traps are the real “cause” and once removed, the local moth activity slows and stops as you described.
+I probably hear from 1-2 customers a week now who relate similar stories.
+In virtually all cases, traps are the real “cause” and once removed and then TON is applied to walls and mostly where the traps were used, the local moth activity slows and stops as you described.

 Please keep our site bookmarked for future reference.
-Our informative articles include helpful tips that can often mean the difference between pest elimination vs ongoing “problems”.
+Our informative articles on all pests include helpful tips that can often mean the difference between pest elimination vs ongoing “problems”.

 Jonathan